DeRuina/minishell/README.md

 # minishell

 - Main calls ft_env to store the environment variables into and key value pair array.
+- Main has an eternal loop reading the input from the user and passing it to minishell.
 - Minishell parses the arguments into nodes that will be executed by the ft_executor.
+- Ft_executer forks and each node is executed in the child process.
+- Parent process returns to the main and the loop continues.

 ```mermaid
 flowchart TD